The Physics Major is at a minimum comprised of eight 4-credit courses:

 and one 1-credit course:

 - MATH 331, Differential Equations

 are pre-requisites for core curriculum physics courses.
 Incoming students whose high school calculus background does not place them directly into MATH 137 (Single Variable Calculus) should first take MATH 135 (Applied Calculus).

 Many physics courses require prerequisites or co-requisites.
 Please consult the course dependency charts for the major and the major with an astronomy emphasis.
 Sample schedules are also available for students considering the physics major.

-Students who are contemplating a Physics and Astronomy major should plan to take PHYS331, Modern Physics, in the fall semester of their sophomore year if possible.
+Students who are contemplating a Physics and Astronomy major should plan to take PHYS 331 (Modern Physics) in the fall semester of their sophomore year if possible.
 Modern Physics is a gateway course that is required for most upper level physics courses.
 It is only offered in the fall semester.
-Sections of the two introductory physics courses PHYS226, Principles of Physics I, and PHYS227, Principles of Physics II, are offered in the fall as well as the spring semester.
+Sections of the introductory physics course PHYS 226 (Principles of Physics I) are only offered in the fall, but PHYS 227 (Principles of Physics II) is offered in both the fall and spring semesters.
 Note that the core curriculum courses form just the minimum required course work to obtain a Physics degree.
 Majors who are planning to go on to graduate physics, astronomy, or engineering programs are encouraged to broaden their base by taking elective and special topics courses when they are offered by the department.